hyperspy/hyperspy/doc/user_guide/model/fitting_model.rst

     top-left pixel will typically be an empty signal).

-    To get sensible starting parameters, you can do a single :py:meth:`~.model.BaseModel.fit` after changing the active position
+    To get sensible starting parameters, you can do a single :meth:`~.model.BaseModel.fit` after changing the active position
     within the spectrum image (either using the plotting GUI or by directly modifying ``s.axes_manager.indices`` as in :ref:`Setting_axis_properties`).

-    After doing this, you can initialize the model at every pixel to the values from the single pixel fit using ``m.assign_current_values_to_all()``, and then use :py:meth:`~.model.BaseModel.multifit` to perform the fit over the entire spectrum image.
+    After doing this, you can initialize the model at every pixel to the values from the single pixel fit using ``m.assign_current_values_to_all()``, and then use :meth:`~.model.BaseModel.multifit` to perform the fit over the entire spectrum image.

 .. versionadded:: 1.6 New optional fitting iteration path `"serpentine"`